-- 1 = Interviewed - 2 = Type A Noninterview (These records represent households that were eligible for CPS interview but were not interviewed because no one was home, household members were temporarily absent, etc.) - 3 = Type B Noninterview (These records represent sample addresses determined to be ineligible for the CPS by virtue of a temporary situation, such as being vacant, nonresidential, etc. - These households could become eligible for a CPS interview.) - Type C Noninterview (These records represent sample addresses determined to be ineligible for CPS by virtue of a permanent change such as demolished, condemned, etc. These addresses will not be visited again for CPS interviews.)
+- 1 = Interviewed - 2 = Type A Noninterview (These records represent households that were eligible for CPS interview but were not interviewed because no one was home, household members were temporarily absent, etc.) - 3 = Type B Noninterview (These records represent sample addresses determined to be ineligible for the CPS by virtue of a temporary situation, such as being vacant, nonresidential, etc. These households could become eligible for a CPS interview.)

+4 = Type C Noninterview (These records represent sample addresses determined to be ineligible for CPS by virtue of a permanent change such as demolished, condemned, etc. These addresses will not be visited again for CPS interviews.)

-By combining the values of PRPERTYP (1-3) and HRINTSTA (2-4), the number for records can be determined.
-Such as those below for January 1999.
+By combining the values of PRPERTYP (1-3) and HRINTSTA (2-4), the total number for records can be determined.